melonpan1007/social_media_platform/README.md

 Pull requests welcome!
 Feel free to fork and improve. 🚀

 👨‍💻 Author
-Your Name GitHub | LinkedIn
+Your Name Affaan  | LinkedIn : https://www.linkedin.com/in/affaan-shaikh-as1007/

 📃 License
 This project is licensed under the MIT License.